MISSISSIPPI Brain Injury Lawyer

 If the trauma results in damage to the skull itself, such as a crack or break, the trauma is considered a penetrating head injury.

-According to the Centers for Disease Control and Prevention, TBIs are categorized into one of three levels of severity:
+According to the Centers for Disease Control and Prevention (CDC), TBIs are categorized into one of three levels of severity:

-What Are the Common Causes of a Brain Injury?
+What Are the Common Causes of Traumatic Brain Injuries?

-The most common causes of traumatic brain injuries are slip and fall incidents and motor vehicle accidents.
+According to the National Institute of Neurological Disorders and Stroke, the most common causes of traumatic brain injuries include slip and fall incidents and motor vehicle accidents.
 In a slip and fall accident, the victim’s head usually hits and bounces off a hard surface, which causes bruising and brain bleeds.
 In a car crash, brain trauma can occur when the injury victim is hit by blunt force trauma, such as the airbag being deployed.

-The CDC estimates that there are approximately 610 TBI-related hospitalizations and 166 TBI-related deaths per day.
+The CDC estimates that there are approximately 586 TBI-related hospitalizations and 190 TBI-related deaths per day.
 Unfortunately, these numbers are only estimates since many brain injuries are treated in ERs, urgent care, or primary care.
+In fact, recent research into US TBI-related emergency department visits found that traumatic brain injuries accounted for an average of 3.0 million emergency department visits each year.

 Other common causes include sports injuries, ATV, motorcycle, and bicycle accidents, and medical malpractice.

 Traumatic brain injuries range from mild concussions to severe, permanent damage.
+The Brain Injury Association of America’s 2025 brain injury survey found that 81% of adults are not aware that concussions are classified as traumatic brain injuries, even though nearly four in 10 adults have experienced symptoms of a traumatic brain injury in their lifetime.
 Depending on the injury, a TBI can cause paralysis, seizures, vision loss, memory problems, and difficulties with communication—among many other lasting effects.
 Some symptoms are immediately apparent, while others, such as changes in mood or behavior, may be subtle enough to go unnoticed at first.

 Swelling in the brain can delay the onset of symptoms by hours, which is why anyone who has sustained a blow to the head or a whiplash-type injury should be evaluated by a medical professional as soon as possible.
 In some cases, symptoms are mild enough that the injured person doesn’t recognize them—but without treatment, the condition can worsen.
 A proper diagnosis requires careful monitoring of symptoms in the period following the injury.
 A serious TBI can affect nearly every aspect of a person’s life, including the ability to work, maintain relationships, and perform everyday tasks.

-How Can I Prove Negligence Caused My Traumatic Brain Injury?
+How Do You Prove Negligence Caused a Traumatic Brain Injury?

 As with any personal injury matter, to prove that another party was responsible for your TBI, the following factors must be proven: